• Skip to primary navigation

 Day 10: Manuel Antonio Up to You!

 I did this with my parents and it was truly one of the best bonding moments we’ve ever had!
-We went with Aguas Azules.
-It would also be a wonderful activity to do with your new spouse for a romantic experience.
+It would also be a wonderful activity to do with your new spouse on your honeymoon in Costa Rica.

 This was the best way to end our time in Manuel Antonio, with epic views and a splash of heart pumping adventure.